andonman/CleaningData/README.md

-The R script (run_Analysis.R) does the following : reading different pieces of data into R, combining these pieces to obtain the full large Data (data dimension: 10299*563), Then the script does adding descriptive names for each activity, fixing unusual features of variable names, calculating the average value of each variable for each subject and each activity and creat new independent data set (data dimension: 180*88), export the data into a txt file named on "tidyData".
+The R script (run_Analysis.R) does the following : reading different pieces of data into R,

+combining these pieces to obtain the full large Data (data dimension: 10299*563).

+Then the script does adding descriptive names for each activity,

+fixing unusual features of variable names, calculating the average value of each variable for each subject and each activity and create new independent data set (data dimension: 180*88),

+export the data into a txt file named on "tidyData".